Sue Proctor Plants

 You can search by size (Giant, Miniature etc.), by leaf colour and by frequently requested characteristics, e.g. white flowered hostas, scented hostas, red stemmed, slug resistant and sun-tolerant hostas.

 Most varieties listed are accompanied by a photograph to make choosing easy.
-Clicking the plant’s photo reveals more information on the plant, extra photographs and the option to add plants to the new shopping cart.
+Clicking the plant’s photo reveals more information on the plant, extra photographs, where available, and the option to add plants to the new shopping cart.

 When you submit your order through our Website we receive an email to which we will respond within 48 hours confirming your order.
 See our Ordering page for more information.